title image: MicrobeResearch.Com

 Microbe Research Home Page

-Bacteriophage particles propagated on Clostridium beijerinckii NCIMB 8052 as the host strain are shown in the upper-right TEM image of this web page.
+Bacteriophage particles from a high-titer lysate propagated on Clostridium beijerinckii NCIMB 8052 as the host strain are shown in the upper-right TEM image of this web page.
 The negative stain is 1% uranyl acetate.
+The capsid diameter is about 60 nanometers.
 The phage was isolated in the lab of Dr. Thomas M. Schmidt of the University of Michigan.
-The capsid diameter is about 60 nanometers.
-The image is displayed with Dr. Schmidt's permission.

 MicrobeResearch.Com